StarRocks/starrocks/docs/en/loading/azure.md

 ## Use INSERT+FILES()

-This method is available from v3.2 onwards and currently supports only the Parquet and ORC file formats.
+This method is available from v3.2 onwards and currently supports only the Parquet, ORC, and CSV file formats.

 ### Advantages of INSERT+FILES()